 As of 2017, the Indian Government has sanctioned 100% FDI automatically to the country’s education sector.
 The FDI contribution to the Indian Education Sector was roughly US$ 2.47 billion from April 2000 to March 2019, based on the Department for Promotion of Industry and Internal Trade (DPIIT).
-Private Equity and VC funding for education companies has also skyrocketed to nearly $ 500 million in 2019.
-Education 4.0 marks the digital transformation of learning initiated by the emergence of Industry 4.0 and involves tech-led solutions like AR-VR, AI to create a more personalized, accessible and agile learning experience.
+Private Equity and VC funding for education companies also skyrocketed to nearly $ 500 million in 2019.
+Education 4.0 marks the digital transformation of learning initiated by the emergence of Industry 4.0 and involves tech-led solutions like AR-VR and AI to create a more personalized, accessible, and agile learning experience.

 Education sector challenges